AdobeDocs/campaign-web.en/help/v8/email/generative-email.md

 ---
 audience: end-user
-title: Email generation with the Content Assistant
+title: Email generation with the AI Assistant in Campaign
-description: Get Started with the Content Assistant
+description: Get Started with the AI Assistant in Campaign
 badge: label="Alpha"
 exl-id: f6c9c940-ae85-44e6-a23e-9133df87e67e
 hide: yes
 hidefromtoc: yes
 ---
-# Generate an email with the Content Assistant {#generative-email}
+# Generate an email with the AI Assistant {#generative-email}

-The Content Assistant enhances your communication's impact by automatically generating complete email content, saving you time and ensuring consistent quality.
+The AI Assistant in Campaign enhances your communication's impact by automatically generating complete email content, saving you time and ensuring consistent quality.
 Using Generative AI, you can effortlessly craft compelling emails that resonate with your audience, making your communication more effective and efficient.

 >[!NOTE]
 >
 >Before starting using this capability, read out related [Guardrails and Limitations](generative-gs.md#guardrails-and-limitations).

-To generate an email content with the Content Assistant, follow the steps below.
-You can also improve an existing content with the Content Assistant, as detailed in [this page](generative-content.md).
+To generate an email content with the AI Assistant, follow the steps below.
+You can also improve an existing content with the AI Assistant, as detailed in [this page](generative-content.md).

 1. After creating and configuring your Email delivery, click **[!UICONTROL Create content]**.